 In addition to the statutory curriculum the school provides a wide range of additional activities.
 All pupils with SEND are actively encouraged and supported to join in and benefit from these activities.
 The participation of pupils with SEND in these activities is monitored carefully by teachers, TAs and other professionals.
-(E.g. swimming instructors etc)
+(E.g. swimming instructors etc).
+We also monitor and encourage the participation of children with SEND in our afterschool clubs, ensuring there is a range of clubs on offer that may appeal to everyone.

-Monitoring and Evaluating the Success of the Education Provided for Pupils with SEND report annually to the parents upon the quality of education provided for and the achievements of pupils with SEND.
+Monitoring and Evaluating the Success of the Education Provided for Pupils with SEND

+The school, including the governing body is committed to regular and systematic evaluation of the effectiveness of its work.
+In this respect, the governing body report annually to the parents upon the quality of education provided for and the achievements of pupils with SEND.
 The school employs a series of methods to gather data for analysis including: